TobiasVanDyk/PSRAM-Applications/README.md

 | 7  SIO[3]    | 3v3         |
 | 8  VDD       | 3v3         |

-Note: CS pin 6 is used for the Flash and SRAM mounted directly on the Audioboard bottom pads.
+Note: CS pin 6 is used for the Flash and SRAM mounted directly on the Audio board 3 and 4, bottom pads.

 **Picture 3.** Two External PSRAM 8-pin DIP modules, a socketed 23LC1024, and a Teensy 4.1 (with another PSRAM IC soldered to its bottom) connected to a Teensy Audio 3 board revision B (Note 1).